worstprgr/notes/lessonslearned/pycharm_syspath.md

 ---
 ### Solutions?
-After inhaling the talk from _David Beazley_ (Link below) about how Python imports modules are working, and searching the internet - I've found those "solutions":
+After inhaling the talk from David Beazley (Link below) about how the Python import statement is working, and searching the internet - I've found those "solutions":

 1. Modify **sys.path** with **sys.path.extend(["path1, path2, path3"])**
 2. Using a flat structure